-If you are keen to find out more about local history, join the Nuuk City Walk.
-Starting at the Colonial Harbour, this 2 hour stroll through downtown Nuuk will introduce you to the city’s historical buildings as well as its newer architecture.
+If you are keen to find out more about local history, join a Nuuk City tour.
+Walking tours start at the Colonial Harbour and will introduce you to the city’s historical buildings as well as its newer architecture.
 Alternatively, sign up for the Nuuk City Drive, which also takes in the newer suburbs.

 These are great activities to do soon upon arriving in Nuuk so that you can get your bearings in the city and find places you would like to explore further during your stay.

 If you want to see what Nuuk looked like historically, head down to the old shipbuilding yard in the Colonial Harbour to find Nuutoqaq – Nuuk’s Local Museum.
 Here you will also find memorabilia donated by local families, a changing exhibition, and a small shop where you can buy souvenirs made by local artisans.